Ian Heinisch: Ultimate Fighting Championship

 Heinisch made his UFC debut on November 17, 2018, against Cezar Ferreira, replacing injured Tom Breese at UFC Fight Night: Magny vs. Ponzinibbio.
 He won the fight via unanimous decision.

 His next fight came on May 18, 2019, at UFC Fight Night: dos Anjos vs. Lee against Antônio Carlos Júnior He won the fight via unanimous decision.

 Heinisch faced Derek Brunson on August 17, 2019, at UFC 241.
 He lost the fight via unanimous decision.

 Heinisch was expected to face Brad Tavares on October 26, 2019, at UFC Fight Night 162 However, Heinisch was removed from the pairing in early October for undisclosed reasons.
 In turn, Tavares was removed from the event entirely and rescheduled to face Edmen Shahbazyan a week later at UFC 244.

 Heinisch faced Omari Akhmedov on December 14, 2019, at UFC 245.
 He lost the fight via unanimous decision.

 On March 31, 2020, Heinisch revealed that after fighting out his contract, Heinisch signed a new, four-fight contract with the UFC.

 Heinisch was scheduled to face Gerald Meerschaert on June 6, 2020, at UFC 250.
 However, two days before the fight his cornerman tested positive for COVID-19.
 Heinisch was pulled from the fight and replaced by promotional newcomer Anthony Ivy.
 Subsequently, the cornerman was re-tested and the initial test was proven to be false positive and Heinisch was reinstated to the card.
 Finally, Heinisch faced Meerschaert as originally scheduled and won the fight via TKO in the first round.

 Heinisch was scheduled to face Brendan Allen on June 27, 2020, at UFC on ESPN: Poirier vs. Hooker.
 However, Heinisch pulled out of the matchup in mid-June citing an injury and was replaced by promotional newcomer Kyle Daukaus.
 The bout between Heinisch and Allen was rescheduled again on November 7, 2020, at UFC on ESPN: Santos vs. Teixeira.
 On the day of the event, the UFC announced the bout was once again canceled due to Heinisch testing positive for COVID-19.

 Heinisch was scheduled to face Kelvin Gastelum on January 30, 2021, at UFC Fight Night 186.
 On December 26, 2020, it was announced that the bout had moved to UFC 258 on February 13, 2021.
 Heinisch lost the fight via unanimous decision.

 Heinisch faced Nassourdine Imavov on July 24, 2021, at UFC on ESPN: Sandhagen vs. Dillashaw.
 He lost the fight via technical knockout in round two.

 Heinisch was scheduled to face Sam Alvey on February 5, 2022, at UFC Fight Night 200.
 Heinisch pulled out due to undisclosed reasons in late December and was replaced by Phil Hawes.

+On July 20, 2023, Heinisch announced that he was retiring from MMA to concentrate on treatment for his concussion issues.